Dog Age in Human Years

 How should I calculate age for a mixed-breed dog?

-The most accurate way is to use the weight-based size category.
-Select Small if under 20 lbs, Medium for 21-50 lbs, Large for 51-90 lbs, and Giant if over 90 lbs.
+The most accurate way is to enter your dog's current weight, or manually pick the size category: Small under 20 lbs, Medium 21-50 lbs, Large 51-90 lbs, or Giant over 90 lbs.

 Does spaying or neutering affect the biological age?